SawsanYusuf/Housing-in-Buenos-Aires/README.md

 Our focus was on studying the correlation between the price of a house and three specific characteristics.

-### House Size
+### House Area
-It is clear that size and price are closely linked, as demonstrated in this plot:
+It is clear that area and price are closely linked, as demonstrated in this plot:
 ![](area_price.png)